French Tarot: Dog's cards

 This applies to 4 players and 6-card dog.

-Example: If the taker has no queen, he has a 30.5% chance of getting a queen in the dog, 4.4% of two queens.
-If the taker has 8 diamonds, thus there are 14-8=6 diamonds left, he has a 51.6% chance of not getting any diamond in the dog at all.
-If the taker has 7 trumps, thus there are 21-7=14 trumps left, he has a 43% chance of getting 2 or more trumps.
+Example: Albert is the taker and has no queen; he thus has a 30.5% chance of getting a queen in the dog, 4.4% of two queens.
+If Florence is the taker and has 8 diamonds, there are 14-8=6 diamonds left, so she has a 51.6% chance of not getting any diamond in the dog at all.
+If Bertrand is the taker and has 7 trumps, there are 21-7=14 trumps left, so he has a 43% chance of getting 2 or more trumps.

 Signals

 The Fédération Française de Tarot has developed a system of conventional leads that lets partners communicate the value and number of the cards in hand.
 An outline of the system follows.